 - Home Base: a personal area designated to each employee, preferably tailored to their job function.

 And perhaps consider “Touchdown Stations” that can be used by anyone to make a call, check e-mail, charge a laptop—these decrease the need for the personalized workstation and accommodate visitors or remote employees who are in the office for the day.
-Having these alternative options day to day, options that allow employees to find what works best for them.
+Having these alternative options day-to-day allow employees to find what works best for them.

 Another HBR report confirms that having options is what’s working in 2018: “When employees can choose where and how they work, they have more capacity to draw energy and ideas from others and be re-energized by moments of solitude.
 Providing the ability to move easily between group time and individual private time creates a rhythm—coming together to think about a problem and then going away to let ideas gestate—that is essential to the modern organization.”
 And not only do these varied spaces create that rhythm, they help create a culture where the individual’s needs are recognized and respected by their coworkers by creating areas that help signal and communicate those needs.
 This type of office culture is one that allows for all personality types to work in harmony, dispelling the long-standing issues of the open office.